-12 Top-Rated Tourist Attractions in Hanoi
+16 Top-Rated Tourist Attractions in Hanoi

-1 Hanoi Old Town Quarter
+1. Explore Hanoi Old Town Quarter

 The façade is intricately decorated, with two bell towers, while inside are some delicate stained glass window details.
 The main entrance is kept locked except for mass.
 At other times, you can access the interior of the church from the back through the offices for the Diocese of Hanoi.

-2 Hoan Kiem Lake
+2. Stroll around Hoan Kiem Lake

-The major tourist attraction upon the lake is the small island (reached by a red bridge) that holds Ngoc Son Temple, dedicated to three grand figures from Vietnamese history: La To (revered as a patron saint of physicians); the renowned scholar Van Xuong; and the 13th-century general Tran Hung Dao, who fought against the invading Mongol army.
+The major tourist attraction upon the lake is the small island (reached by a red bridge) that holds Ngoc Son Temple, dedicated to three grand figures from Vietnamese history: La To (revered as a patron saint of physicians); the renowned scholar Van Xuong; and the 13th century general Tran Hung Dao, who fought against the invading Mongol army.

 Address: Dinh Tien Hoang Street

-3 Temple of Literature
+3. Admire the Temple of Literature

 It was here, in the medieval era, that the philosophy of Confucianism and literature was taught, and near the entranceway, you can still see the names of students who studied here, etched into a series of pillars.

 Address: Quoc Tu Giam Street

-4 Ho Chi Minh Mausoleum
+4. Visit the Ho Chi Minh Mausoleum

 Address: Ngoc Ha Street

-5 Vietnam Museum of Ethnology
+5. See the Exhibits inside the Vietnam Museum of Ethnology

 The garden area outside the main building holds some of the most interesting exhibits.
 Here, you can see the rural dwellings used by different ethnic minorities across Vietnam, as well as the fascinating Giarai tomb.

 Address: Nguyen Van Huyen Street

-6 Hoa Lo Prison Museum
+6. Visit Hoa Lo Prison Museum

 Address: Hoa Lo Street

 This ancient art form first evolved in Vietnam's rural areas during the months of the monsoon paddy field flooding, and today, it is now mostly performed in custom-made water pools rather than outside.

 Address: Dinh Tien Hoang Street

 11. View Hanoi's Military History Museum

 Inside the actual building is a huge amount of information on the wars with both France and the USA, along with exhibits of weaponry, which will be of interest to those with a penchant for Vietnam's 20th century history.

 Address: Dien Bien Phu Street

-9 Fine Art Museum
+12. Visit Hanoi's Fine Art Museum

 Some of the treasures on display here include terracotta and stone sculptures dating from the Tran Dynasty and Champa Dynasty, Buddha statues from the Mac and Le Dynasties, and the intricate statues of the goddess Guan Yin.